 Response of the output can be slowed down with regard to the input change.
 Slow could for example be used to slow retracts that are actuated by a normal proportional servo.
-The value is time in seconds that the output will take to cover the -100 to +100% range.
+The value is time in seconds that the output will take to go from 0 to $\pm 100\%$.